josmar-crwdstffng/angular/aio/content/guide/glossary.md

 ## immutability

-The inability to alter the state of a value after its creation.
+The inability to alter the state of a value after the associated creation.
 [Reactive forms][AioGuideGlossaryReactiveForms] perform immutable changes in that each change to the data model produces a new data model rather than modifying the existing one.
 [Template-driven forms][AioGuideGlossaryTemplateDrivenForms] perform mutable changes with `NgModel` and [two-way data binding][AioGuideGlossaryDataBinding] to modify the existing data model in place.